-Summary of comments or views not accepted and the reasons for not accepting them
+6. Summary of comments or views not accepted and the reasons for not accepting them

-The 12 public comments received by the Division of Housing during the public comment period and the Division's response to each public comment can be found in Appendix D.
+The 10 public comments received by the Division of Energy, Housing and Community Resources and the Wisconsin Housing and Economic Development Authority during the public comment period and WHEDA's response to each public comment can be found in Appendix E.

-Summary
+7. Summary

-The Division of Housing offers a broad range of financial and technical assistance to improve and expand housing, increase affordable housing opportunities, and provide services to people without housing.
+The Division of Energy, Housing and Community Resources offers a broad range of financial and technical assistance to improve and expand housing, increase affordable housing opportunities, and provide services to people without housing.
 The variety of federal and state programs it manages benefits persons with disabilities, low- and moderate-income residents, and homeless populations.
-The Division partners with local governments, homeless service providers, developers, and housing organizations throughout the state to improve housing conditions for low- to moderate-income Wisconsin residents.
+The Division part-ners with local governments, homeless service providers, developers, and housing organizations throughout the state to improve housing conditions for low- to moderate-income Wisconsin residents.
 It distributes over \$30 million annually.
+In addition, the Wisconsin Housing and Economic Development Authority, Wisconsin's designated administrator of Housing Trust Funds, will make awards to eligible recipients to construct and rehabilitate housing for extremely low-income families.
+It is anticipated that WHEDA will administer approximately \$3 million in HTF funds per year.

-It is the Division of Housing's mission to assist Wisconsin governments, businesses, and non-profit agencies in building and sustaining quality communities.
+It is the Division of Energy, Housing and Community Resource's mission to assist Wisconsin governments, businesses, and non-profit agencies in building and sustaining quality communities.
 This mission is accomplished through the creation of economic opportunities, facilitation of local solutions to infrastructure issues, access to affordable housing and related services, and creation and retention of jobs.